Beltus/blog/_projects/2020-01-28-face-detection.md

 toc_sticky: true

-sidebar:
+#sidebar:
-  - image: "/images/profile_img.png"
+#  - image: "/images/profile_img.png"
-  - description: "Fighting to give machines the opportunity to experience our world like we all do"
+#  - description: "Fighting to give machines the opportunity to experience our world like we all do"
 #og_image: "/assets/images/blog-cover.jpg"
 ---